systematic-magic/AgingPubMed/research_papers_pdf.rst

 6. Keywords
 -----------

 6.1.
-Check that Keywords section has a title "Keywords:" (starts with capital letter and followed by colon (:))
+Check that Keywords section has a title "Keywords:" (starts with capital letter and followed by colon (:)).

 6.2.
-Check that "Keywords:" is in black and bold font
+Check that "Keywords:" is in black and bold font.

 6.3.
-If there are multiple keywords, check that they are divided by a comma (,)
+If there are multiple keywords, check that they are divided by a comma (,).

 6.4.
-Check that there is no punctuation mark at the end of the last keyword
+Check that there is no punctuation mark at the end of the last keyword.

 :ref:`+ HTML checks<keywords_html_research_papers>`